 It was super easy to whip up after work and you should have most of these ingredients already in your house.
 If you don’t have Colby cheese you can use whatever cheese you have in your fridge.
 I served peas on the side but if you get really crazy and daring you can mix them right in.
-Or serve some Lemon Asparagus or Garlic Parmesan Broccoli on the side.
 No Parmesan cheese?
 Use some bread crumbs.
 The possibilities with this recipe are endless.

 My family loves this creamy cheesy casserole and I think your’s will, too!

 If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this easy ham casserole recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

 Pasta: I used farfalle pasta which look like little bowties, but you can use any kind of short pasta shape for this recipe.
 Penne, gemelli, cavatappi (corkscrew), small shells, oriecchiette (little ears), rotini and macaroni all work, too!
 So, use what you have in your pantry.

 Cheese: I like to use Colby cheese for this recipe, but any good melting cheese will work.
 You can substitute cheddar cheese, provolone, American cheese, and Swiss cheese.
 For a fancier twist, you could try Gruyere, Fontina or smoked cheddar!